Free Will in Ancient Thought

 "[T]hese daemons also have considerable power over the nonrational part of the soul.
 They can induce in you nonrational impressions and desires.
 These are the temptations of the devil.
 If your reason works in such a way that it follows these desires, for instance, by rationalizing them, they can also in this way manipulate your reason.
 And they are extremely good at this...."

-If the "daemons" can make the nonrational part of the soul think that something is especially pleasant and easy to get, then they have a way to control you by controlling your assent to nonrational impulsive impressions.
+If the "daemons" can make the nonrational part of the soul see something as especially pleasant and easy to get, then they have a way to control you by controlling your assent to nonrational impulsive impressions.
 The nonrational part of the soul supplies this information to reason.
 Reason takes this information in the form of "rational considerations."
-On the basis of this information, reason assents to the nonrational impulsive impression.
+On the basis of this information, reason assents because it rationalizes the nonrational impulsive impression.

-How do the "daemons" make the nonrational part of the soul think something?
+How do the "daemons" make the nonrational part of the soul see something as pleasant?

-The nonrational part of the soul is bodily, and the "daemons" understand how to manipulate bodily states to produce the outcomes they desire.
+The nonrational part of the soul (unlike the rational part) is bodily, and the "daemons" are thought to understand how to manipulate bodily states to produce the outcomes they desire.

 Saint Augustine, Stanford Encyclopedia of Philosophy